 A factor that prevents many dog owners from embracing a raw diet is safety concerns about raw meat.
 Uncooked meat can become contaminated by bacteria.
-However, rather than avoiding a raw diet entirely, the right move is simply to pick your raw dog food supplier with care.
+However, rather than avoiding a raw diet entirely, the right move is to pick your raw dog food supplier with care.

-It is extra important to choose well when you decide to opt for pre-made pre-made raw food.
+It is extra important to choose well when you decide to opt for premade raw food.
 Commercially-prepared raw foods can be excellent for convenience and for ensuring that your dog receives a balanced diet — but only if you buy from a high-quality pet food company.
 There are a few factors to consider to ensure you make the right choice.

 In addition, check the nutritional analysis of the raw diet.
 Ideally, you want fat content as low as 2 percent, but anywhere up to 13 percent is still reasonably lean.
-Much more than that, though, and the meat is likely made up of a large amount of trim — i.e. the parts unwanted by human consumers.
+Much more than that, though, and the meat is likely made up of a large amount of trim — i.e., the parts unwanted by human consumers.
 An exception is when the protein source is duck meat, as this meat is naturally high in fat and may contain 15 percent fat or more.

 Another way to check if the food has too much fat is by checking your dog's stool.
 His poop should never look or feel greasy.

-Why does this matter?
-Obviously, feeding your dog too much fat will quickly make him obese.
+Feeding your dog too much fat will quickly make him obese.
 It also puts him at risk of other health problems, including liver and pancreas conditions.

 In addition to muscle meat, blended raw dog food should contain both organs and bones.

-Sufficient organ meat will increase the amount of protein your dog gains from his raw meals and provide him with additional vitamins and minerals that are not present in muscle meat.
+Fine organ meat will increase the amount of protein your dog gains from his raw meals and provide him with additional vitamins and minerals that are not present in muscle meat.
 Top organ meats include hearts and kidneys, but other organs like livers and spleens are also nutritious.

-With a direct home delivery pre-made raw diet, the chain of custody is controlled and efficient.
+With a direct home delivery premade raw diet, the chain of custody is controlled and efficient.
 For you, this means a safer raw dog food and one that offers you a much better value.

 In addition to choosing the right raw dog food supplier, you need to ensure that you handle and store meat appropriately.
 This will prevent the growth of bacteria after the food reaches your home.

-Always defrost meat in the refrigerator for 1-2 days prior to feeding— not on your countertop or in the sink.
+Always defrost meat in the refrigerator for 1-2 days before feeding— not on your countertop or in the sink.

-If you were to defrost it at room temperature, the outermost parts of the meat would reach the danger temperature of 50 to 90 degrees Fahrenheit.
+If you were to defrost it at room temperature, the outermost parts of the meat would reach the dangerous temperature of 50 to 90 degrees Fahrenheit.
 When this temperature is combined with moisture, you create the perfect conditions for bacteria to develop.

 Remnants of raw meat left on utensils, cutting boards, knives, and dog bowls also allow bacteria to grow.
 To prevent the spread of disease, you must disinfect everything that comes into contact with the raw meat.

-If you have items that are particularly difficult to clean, including porous wooden cutting boards, add some disinfectant to your dishwasher detergent.
+If you have particularly difficult items to clean, including porous wooden cutting boards, add some disinfectant to your dishwasher detergent.
 Finally, remember to wipe down all the surfaces near where you prepared your dog's meal.

 Most likely, washing your hands thoroughly before and after serving your dog his raw meal will be enough to keep you both safe.
-The exception is if you have a compromised immune system or if you have cuts on your hands that could become infected by bacteria.
+The exception is if you have a compromised immune system or cuts on your hands that could become infected by bacteria.
 In these cases, it is a good idea to use plastic gloves.

-One last thing to bear in mind is that if you allow raw pet food to defrost even slightly during the journey from the grocery store to your home, this could give pathogens the chance they need to reproduce.
+One last thing to bear in mind is that if you allow raw pet food to defrost even slightly during the journey from the grocery store to your home, this could give pathogens a chance they need to reproduce.
 You can avoid this by purchasing raw dog food from a home delivery company.
-They will bring you frozen raw food that you can put it straight in your freezer.
+They will bring you frozen raw food that you can put straight in your freezer.

 Read More: Beginners Guide To Raw Dog Food | Guide